 Before the case discussion, you will submit a write-up (500 words max, 12-point font, 1.5-spaced) document in CI Learn.
 This preparation will help you to get your thoughts organized for the in-class discussions.
 Be sure to read the prompts for each case, but usually, you will:

-- Identify the company, protagonist, year, industry, and the decision point or issue discussed in the case. - Recommendations: Propose a course of action and explain why you are recommending it.
+Identify the company, protagonist, year, industry, and the decision point or issue discussed in the case.